-FIX_DISK has a new option, -CONVERT_22.1, that allows you to convert a Rev. 22.0 standard partition to a Rev. 22.1 standard partition capable of supporting CAM files with unlimited numbers of extents as discussed earlier in this chapter under Converting Existing Partitions.
-If you convert a partition to a Rev. 22.1 standard partition with FIX_DISK, you cannot then convert it to a robust partition.
+FIX_DISK has an option, -CONVERT_22.1, that allows you to convert a Rev. 22.0 standard partition to a Rev. 22.1 format standard partition capable of supporting CAM files with unlimited numbers of extents as discussed earlier in this chapter under Converting Existing Partitions.
+If you convert a partition to a Rev. 22.1 format standard partition with FIX_DISK, you cannot then convert it to a robust partition.

-robust partitions: FIX DISK also has two options to support CAM files on -MAX EXTENT_SIZE (abbreviation -MIN EXTENT SIZE (abbreviation -MINSIZ) and -MAXSIZ).
-These options set or change the extent sizes for Rev. 22.1 robust and standard partitions in the same manner as described for MAKE.
+FIX_DISK also has two options to support CAM files on robust partitions: -MIN_EXTENT_SIZE (abbreviation -MINSIZ) and -MAX_EXTENT_SIZE (abbreviation -MAXSIZ).
+These options set or change the extent sizes for Rev. 22.1 format robust and standard partitions in the same manner as described for MAKE.
 Thus you can change the maximum and minimum extent sizes when you run FIX_DISK.